 Insurers are a risk transfer agent, not a risk taker.
 Over the past two and a half years, insurance companies are no longer renewing homeowner policies in some high-risk areas and in certain markets, are exiting entirely.
 In 2022 alone, overall insurance losses in the U.S. were \$104 billion, with insured losses totaling \$63 billion.
 Breaking those figures down, losses are the equivalent of \$1billion every three weeks.
 Insurance companies say it's not just the weather: legal system abuse, inflation (in property values and replacement costs), claims fraud and "hostile" government regulatory controls are exacerbating record natural catastrophe losses.
+In 2024, homeowner insurance has increased between 32% and 63% in ten states alone.
 While some homeowners cannot get new policies at any price, mortgage servicers are reporting that borrowers are canceling their skyrocketing homeowner policies in record numbers and self-insuring if they do not have a mortgage, are migrating toward state FAIR PLANS or are requesting LPI (lender-placed insurance).
 LPI remains the insurance of last resort, however, is LPI and/or reliance on state FAIR Plans (Fair Access to Insurance Requirements) sustainable from a rate/risk and regulatory perspective?
-To what extent are we headed toward an uninsurable future?
+To what extent are we headed toward an uninsurable future if nothing is done?
 This session provides insight into the insurance crisis, what is needed to improve the current situation, and what is likely to happen next.